 Scene at the cannabis showed evidence of a busy commercial venture operational for three years

 The raid conducted on the somewhat derelict building of four floors saw a huge contingent of Thai police and senior officers attend the scene.
 There was also a heavy media attendance at the raid, which took place on Bangkok’s busy Din Daeng road in the Phayathai area of the city.
 The building comprised of four floors and inside police found an extensive factory for producing cannabis products.
 Evidence uncovered at the scene included large tanks, lighting, pots and distillation equipment.
-Police also found bank books, a computer, coffee maker and range of identity cards, one linked to a prestigious Bangkok international school, identifying the bearer as a swimming teacher.
+Police also found bank books, a computer, water boiler and range of identity cards.
+One was linked to a prestigious Bangkok international school, identifying the bearer as a swimming teacher.
 There were also identity cards for the cannabis factory owner’s car and easy pass card for use on Bangkok toll roads.
-This was a busy business man.
 Thai police have said they think the operation was in place for up to three years.

 Photographers and reporters converged on the arrested teacher as Thai police led him away

 As police arrested and removed the American Thai man, he ducked and weaved between officers clearly attempting to conceal his identity by avoiding a clear press photo.
 The man was wearing a baseball cap, sunglasses and a face mask.
 As officers guided him to a waiting white van, a media posse of at least twenty reporters and photographers converged.
 After the suspect had been removed from the scene and the media interest died down, police began removing the evidence using large boxes and an external pulley hoist to remove large and heavy plastic containers containing substances from the factory’s upper floors.